roighteously/roighteously/README.md

 - A little bit of C

 ## Cool Projects
+- [Susdeck](https://github.com/Susdeck/Susdeck): FOSS alternative to a Stream Deck, with a bit of sus written in JS (Node)
 - [aaPanel-RainLoop](https://github.com/Roizor/aaPanel-RainLoop): Helper for installing the RainLoop email client onto aaPanel written in shell
 - [ap-mc-demo](https://github.com/Roizor/ap-mc-demo): Educational app for installing Minecraft onto a sandboxed environment written in shell
 - [Wordle++](https://github.com/Roizor/wordle-plus-plus): A bookmarklet for modding the NYT wordle written in TypeScript